Tyningling/Tyningling-I3-10110U-MachenikeA/README.md

 - ~~HDMI~~ （No display output, if you don't mind, it doesn't affect your use.）
 - Webcam (It can work, but it needs to be improved)
 - Audio (Both Speaker and Headphones)
-- Microphone (Only headset.
-Fix below)
+- Microphone (Line Input don't work)
 - Battery Manager
 - Brightness